ivre/ivre/web/static/doc/_sources/install/installation.rst.txt

 ~~~~~~~~~

 IVRE's reference backend service is `MongoDB
-<https://www.mongodb.org/>`_, version 2.6 minimum.
+<https://www.mongodb.org/>`_, version 3.2 minimum.
 It is highly
 suggested that you use the latest stable release (the performances
-have improved quite a lot since version 2.6), or at least 3.2 (IVRE
-uses a hack for some operations when it connects to a server older
-than 3.2).
+tend to improve a lot).

 The ``passive``, ``nmap`` and ``view`` purposes have an
 **experimental** PostgreSQL backend that can be used in lieu of